 I joined the Governing Body in January 2020.
 My background is working for the MOD as a chartered ergonomist and human factors practitioner, where I improve person related aspects of equipment design, whether it is physical engineering modifications, psychology, health and safety, or training.
 This is often holding people to account for their decisions and I’m good at seeing the wider picture, and understanding things from a variety of opinions.

 I wanted to be a governor as I love the school and want to support the staff and management to achieve their aims.
 My son is currently at St Nicholas and loves it.
 Being able to support education is a privilege.

-I am currently the Deputy Headteacher at St Nicholas Primary School with responsibility for the Curriculum, Maths and Staff professional Development.
-I have been a teacher for 13 years and have experience in both key stages as well as leading English, Maths, Science and MFL.
-I currently work part-time at St Nicholas as the rest of my time is spent working for the National Centre for Excellence in Teaching Mathematics (NCETM) as a Maths Mastery Specialist and am a qualified Professional Development Lead.
-I have supported 14 local school to improve the teaching of mathematics towards a teaching for Mastery approach and continue to work with other schools on School Improvement and Teaching and Learning.
-I love my roles and my experience and skills ensure that I am best placed to support the school and Governing Body to continue to move the school forward.
+I am currently the Interim Headteacher at St Nicholas Primary School, having previously worked at the school as Deputy Headteacher since 2019 .
+I have been a teacher for 15 years and have experience in both key stages as well as leading English, Maths, Science and MFL.
+Since joining the school I have worked with the teachers to create our bespoke Global Explorer Curriculum.
+Previously I worked part-time at St Nicholas while I was seconded to the National Centre for Excellence in Teaching Mathematics (NCETM) as a Maths Mastery Specialist.
+I am also a qualified Professional Development Lead.
+In my role as Mastery Specialist I have supported around 20 local school to improve the teaching of mathematics towards a teaching for Mastery approach.
+My experience and skills ensure that I am well placed to support the school and Governing Body to continue to move the school forward.

 Yvonne Brooks - Foundation Governor